gitbucket/gitbucket-news/_posts/2015-06-29-how-to-create-plugin.markdown

 Run `sbt package` and copy generated `/target/scala-2.11/gitbucket-helloworld-plugin_2.11-1.0.0.jar` to `~/.gitbucket/plugins` (If it does not exist, create its directory manually).

-Then start GitBucket and access to http://localhost:8080/helloworld using your web browser, you will able to see `Hello World!` response.
+Then start GitBucket and access to http://localhost:8080/helloworld by your web browser, you will see `Hello World!` response.

 ## Next step